Cerne Abbas: History

-The village of Cerne Abbas grew up around the great Benedictine abbey, Cerne Abbey, which was founded there in AD 987 (Abbas is Medieval Latin for "abbot").
-The Domesday Book of 1086 recorded cultivated land for twenty ploughs, with twenty-six villeins and thirty-two bordars.
+The village of Cerne Abbas grew up around the Benedictine abbey, Cerne Abbey, which was founded there in AD 987 (Abbas is medieval Latin for "abbot", but with a long 2nd syllable).
+The Domesday Book of 1086 recorded cultivated land for 20 ploughs, with 26 villeins and 32 bordars.
 The abbey dominated the area for more than 500 years.
 It was surrendered to Henry VIII in 1539 with the Dissolution of the Monasteries and was largely destroyed; a portion of the Abbot's Porch and Abbey guesthouse remain.
 St Augustine's Well, reputedly blessed by the saint, also remains.
 St Mary's Church, built by the abbey for the parish in the late 13th century, is in the heart of the parish and retains many original features.

 In the centuries after the Dissolution, the village thrived as a small market town.
 Its wealth was partly generated by brewing, its underground water making it famous for the quality of its beer, which was sold as far away as London and was even exported to the Americas.
 At one time, Cerne Abbas had 14 public houses, serving visitors and a population of about 1,500.
 The availability of water power also gave rise to milling, tanning, silk weaving, glove and hat making and many other small industries.

 The coming of the railways in the 19th century bypassed Cerne and the village went into decline.
 By 1906, the population had halved and many of the houses had fallen into disrepair.
 In 1919, the village was sold by the Pitt-Rivers estate, which had owned it.
 The village now has a local school, a post office, three remaining historic public houses, tearooms and a number of other shops.

 In Buildings of England, Nikolaus Pevsner claims that the Abbey Farm House, which was rebuilt after a fire in the mid-1700s, was formerly the main gateway to the abbey.
 When rebuilt, the central window of the former gateway projection was given an unusual "Gothic Venetian" window.

+In 2023, archaeologists began digging to find the long lost ruins of Cerne Abbey.

 Tourist attractions

-Cerne Abbas attracts many tourists, who are drawn by the Cerne river, streets lined with historic stone houses, the Abbey, the Giant, and various events including a classical music festival.
+Cerne Abbas attracts many tourists, who are drawn by the River Cerne, streets lined with historic stone houses, the abbey, the giant, and various events including a classical music festival.
 The church of St Mary is of 13th-century origin but was largely rebuilt in the 15th and early 16th centuries and partly reconstructed in the 17th century.
 Features of interest include the 17th-century pulpit and the great east window which probably came from the abbey.